nagyist/tao-user-guide/src/take-a-tour/view-your-results.md

-# View your results
+# View Your Results

->The last of your students have submitted their tests and the window for submitting further attempts have closed.
+>The last of your students have submitted their tests and the window for submitting further attempts has closed.
 Now it's time to see how your test-takers did.

-**Step 1:** In the Assessment Builder Bar, select to Results.
+**Step 1:** In the Assessment Builder Bar, select Results.

 This opens a standard TAO interface with a Library of completed Deliveries of Tests to the left, and a canvas showing results associated with a selected Delivery in the center.